vtexdocs/help-center-content/docs/announcements/en/empower-your-customers-with-the-new-reviews-and-ratings-app.md

 author: LSspaTnBWFvnlgdBYPyog
 slug: empower-your-customers-with-the-new-reviews-and-ratings-app
 legacySlug: empower-your-customers-with-the-new-reviews-and-ratings-app
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN:   Allow your consumer to review and rate your store products with the new VTEX App Store: Reviews and Ratings app
+announcementSynopsisEN: '  Allow your consumer to review and rate your store products with the new VTEX App Store: Reviews and Ratings app'
 ---

 Give your customers a voice by allowing them to rate products and make more assertive decisions based on ratings from other users.
 Enhance the credibility of your products and increase your conversion rate as a result.